- 04/06/2021

 Taking the Process Seriously

-While unemployment hearings aren’t as formal as regular court of laws, you should still take the whole process seriously.
+While unemployment hearings aren’t as formal as a regular court of laws, you should still take the whole process seriously.
 Even before a claim is filed, you should have a system in place that helps you decide what documentation to retrieve and review.
 Winning an unemployment hearing depends on being prepared, by taking the entire process seriously you can gather the relevant information to build a strong case.

 Know What Witnesses to Call